garylirocks/quickrefs/js.markdown

 async function f1() {
     try {
-        var x = await resolveAfter2Seconds(10);     // the compiler pauses here, when the promise resolves, the value is assigned to x, if the promise is rejected, an error is thrown console.log(x); // 10
+        // the compiler pauses here, when the promise resolves, the value is assigned to x,
+        //  if the promise is rejected, an error is thrown var x = await resolveAfter2Seconds(10);
+        console.log(x); // 10
     } catch (e) {
         console.log(e);